phblj/phblj.github.io/source/Wedding-Party/index.md

 #### Men

-Got a light grey suit?
-Awesome, wear that with a white shirt and brown shoes.
-Only have funky color/black shoes?
-Wear those.

-It's an outdoor wedding, and it should be warm the day of.
-If you've got a choice, go with the lighter fabric.
+UPDATE:  For the sake of the pictures, we're asking all the men to wear a light grey suit with brown shoes.
+It's going to be warm, so I'd suggest against a vest or top hat, but feel free to wear it how you're comfortable.

-Have a dark grey/charcoal/black suit instead?
-Wear that.
-Blue suit?
-That's cool too.
-No suit?
-Going to ask you to rent, then.
+No grey suit?
+We're going to ask you to rent.
 I think Luke's doing that-- you can ask him for details of where he's going or just forge your own way.
+We're not going for a consistent style across the board, just similar colors.
+So feel free to pick whatever suits (hah!) you.

-I'm hoping to provide some matching accessories-- boutonnieres, cuff links, pocket squares, ties, possibly other things.
-So far I just have the links and we plan to do flowers.
+I'm hoping to provide some matching accessories-- boutonnieres, cuff links, pocket squares, ties, possibly other things like socks.
 You definitely don't need to do everything-- whatever your suit accommodates is fine.
+I've sent an email out to ask which pieces you want-- be sure to respond or I'll be hounding you later.

 #### Women